dhairya-0209/smart-player-tracker/README.md

 🧠 Spent hours investigating:

-Why is the output video empty?
+-Why is the output video empty?

-Why is nothing displaying on screen?
+-Why is nothing displaying on screen?

-Why is YOLO not detecting anything?
+-Why is YOLO not detecting anything?

 🛠️ I even wrote dummy video scripts to test OpenCV's VideoWriter manually.